PrivateBin/PrivateBin/INSTALL.md

 # Installation

-## Basic installation

 **TL;DR:** Download the
 [latest release archive](https://github.com/PrivateBin/PrivateBin/releases/latest)
 and extract it in your web hosts folder were you want to install your PrivateBin instance.
+We try to provide a safe default configuration, but advise you to check the options and adjust them as you see fit.

+## Basic installation

 ### Requirements

-- PHP version 5.3.0 or above
+- PHP version 5.3 or above
 - GD extension
-- mcrypt extension (recommended)
+- mcrypt extension (optional, but strongly recommended)
 - some disk space or (optional) a database supported by PDO
+- ability to create files and folders in the installation directory and the PATH
 - A web browser with javascript support

 ### Configuration